Support for Pregnant, Postpartum and Breastfeeding Students

 MAAME, Inc: Birth, postpartum, and lactation support for Black, Indigenous, and other birthing people of color provided by doulas.

-Women, Infants & Children (WIC) Benefits: WIC is a food assistance program for pregnant or breastfeeding mothers and children under 5.
+Women, Infants and Children (WIC) Benefits: WIC is a food assistance program for pregnant or breastfeeding mothers and children under 5.
 WIC can also provide access to free prenatal vitamins to help you get essential nutrients needed during pregnancy.

 • Durham County WIC: Call Lincoln Community Health Clinic WIC Office at 919-956-4042